cloudwego/volo/CONTRIBUTING.md

 what you can.

-The two most important pieces of information we need in order to properly evaluate the report is a description of the behavior you are seeing and a simple test case we can use to recreate the problem on our own.
+The two most important pieces of information we need in order to properly evaluate the report are a description of the behavior you are seeing and a simple test case we can use to recreate the problem on our own.
 If we cannot recreate the issue, it becomes impossible for us to fix.